revell-logo

 • Check reticle cant with a plumb line

-• Verify smooth magnification changes
+• Verify smooth magnification changes throughout the range

-• Test focus for your vision
+• Test focus adjustment for your specific vision

 Step 5: Proper Installation and Zeroing